majuss/ecoevolpara/latest/docs/source/Seafile.rst

 FAQ
 ===
+- Q: CLI client failing with "ccnet-init not found..."
+A: look at the tutorial above, download the ccnet-init binary manually
 - Q: no .ccnet directory found.
 A: you can't start seaf-cli without -c (confid dir)
 - no root
 - conflicts with system path